rummik/vira.so/readme.md

 horizontal scaling, and also lets us safely move a lot of the work off to the client, and just use the server for verification.

-After a Vira is created it shifts location every 3-15 seconds in a 3-5ft area from its previous location for the duration of its existence (5-30 minutes), or until it's encountered by a player.
+After a vira is created it shifts location every 3-15 seconds in a 3-5ft area from its previous location for the duration of its existence (5-30 minutes), or until it's encountered by a player.
+Movement is based on the vira's UUID.

+Creation and destruction of vira happens on five minute intervals.
+We always use server time when initializing the algorithm, since the client could potentially be off by a minute or two (or more, due to time attacks on other games), which could result in a vira being in the wrong location, or no longer existing, when the player attempts to attack or capture.

 ### Data sources